Puppet-Finland/puppet-bolt_ssh/README.md

 ## Limitations

+There are a couple of limitations:

-This module does not manage local system users on the controller or target nodes.
+* Local system users are not managed on the controller or target nodes
+* Controller setup is only supported for Debian derivatives; adding support for RedHat or other platforms would be fairly easy.

 ## Development